-What to do
+What to do for eye exposures

 If you don’t have access to a shower use another source of clean, running water.

 If you are wearing contact lenses, remove them before or during irrigation and throw them away.

 If your child won’t tolerate the shower: Run a bath of plain water (no bubbles).
 Make a game of it, with lots of splashing and pouring.
 Your child just needs to blink while the water runs over her face.
 It may be helpful to have another child in the tub.

 How long to do it: You usually want to irrigate for about 15 minutes.
 However, for caustic substances (like degreasers or toilet bowl cleaners) you may need to irrigate for 30 minutes.
 Set a timer or have someone else watch the time for you.
 This ensures you irrigate long enough.

 Tap water can be hard on the eyes.
 After irrigation they will likely feel a little dry and irritated.
 Let them rest for 15 minutes before deciding whether you need to do more.
 You may find it helpful to lay down, close your eyes and lay a cool washcloth over them.